-The replacement materials will be complementary to the existing materials.
+The project will repair as much as possible; however, deterioration is substantial therefore the replacement materials will be complementary to the existing materials.

 7. Chemical or physical treatments, such as sandblasting, that cause damage to historic materials shall not be used.
 The surface cleaning of structures, if appropriate, shall be undertaken using the gentlest means possible.